Tatyana Lavrova: Biography

-Graduated from Moscow Art Theater School.
-In 1959-1961 and from 1978 — actress of the Moscow Art Theater.
-In the years 1961-1978 — Sovremennik Theatre.
+After graduating from Moscow Art Theater School, she was an actress of the Moscow Art Theater in 1959-1961 and from 1978 and of Sovremennik Theatre 1961-1978.

 All-Union glory of Lavrova brought the main role in the film by Mikhail Romm Nine Days in One Year.

 Lived a civil marriage with Yevgeni Urbansky.
 The second husband is an actor Oleg Dal, with whom they lived for six months.
 The third actress's husband was a famous Soviet football player, Vladimir Mikhaylov.
 The son of the third marriage is Vladimir (1969).

 In 1998 she was awarded the Order of Honour.

 Death

 She died on May 16, 2007, after a long illness.
 She was buried in the Troyekurovskoye Cemetery in Moscow.